zellwk/devfest-2016/README.md

 #### Pages Folder

 `src/pages` is used to keep `.nunjucks` files that are converted into HTML.
 These files function in the same way as we discussed in the book.
 You can use two extra features I've coded in to help you with prototying.
-They are – [Markdown](#using-markdown) and [Data](#adding-data-to-pages).
+They are – [Markdown](#using-markdown) and [multiple data files](#adding-data-to-pages).

 #### Posts Folder